 Synaptic pruning is often compared to tree pruning and therefore argued to be essential for functionality.
 However, most trees grow in the wild without ever being pruned, and they are still fully functional, even if their appearance doesn't appeal to the taste of mainstream gardeners.

 Probably the most influential, albeit little-known, person whose individual judgment made him a hero was Vasily Arkhipov, a navy officer of the Soviet Union whose disobedience prevented a nuclear world war.
 After the United States had unsuccessfully attempted to invade Cuba, the Cuban government requested to have nuclear missiles stationed on the island by the USSR for protection.
 When the missiles were detected, WW III already seemed inevitable.
 US Navy dropped bombs around one of the Soviet submarines to force it to surface which the captain interpreted as an attack.
-He ordered the launch of a nuclear missile which required the keys of all three commanding officers; the captain and the other officer inserted their keys into the launch panel while Arkhipov swallowed his.
+He ordered the launch of a nuclear missile which required the keys of all three commanding officers; the captain and the other officer inserted their keys into the launch panel while Arkhipov refused to do so and eventually convinced the others to call it off.

 Other examples of people whose individual judgment triumphed over external pressure include General Joseph E Johnston of the Confederate Army who, after hearing of Robert E Lee's surrender, saw the pointlessness of continuing the American Civil War and surrendered the largest Confederate army to the Union, significantly shortening the war by defying President Davis' orders and henceforth being considered a traitor, and three US troops who, at the risk of being court-martialled and executed, unsuccessfully tried to halt the My Lai Massacre during the Vietnam War in which the US Army butchered an entire village, and who were subsequently ostracised by the other soldiers.